 Register with national WEEE authorities

-You must register your company with the authorities in charge of WEEE management in each EU country (In this case, the 27 EU member states + UK, Iceland, Norway, Liechtenstein and Switzerland) where you sell your products.
+You must register your company with the authorities in charge of WEEE management in each EU country (In this case, the 27 EU member states) where you sell your products.
 You can find the contact details of the national registers at the European WEEE Registers Network.

 Submit a report